What is the Sandmaennchen? A little Man who Sent German Kids to Dream

 What is the Sandmaennchen?

-My American friends (especially the mothers) can hardly believe something like the Sandmännchen actually exists.
-Every evening, a sweet little man with a beard and cap comes on the television at 6:50 accompanied by a happy little song that sends kids to bed.
+My American friends (especially the mothers) can hardly believe something like the Sandmännchen exists.
+Every evening, a sweet little man with a beard and cap comes on the television at 6:50, accompanied by a happy little song that sends kids to bed.
 The format is simple.
-The Sandmaennchen himself is done with stop-action, he spends a few moments doing something fun or adventurous, like traveling in a spaceship or a magical car or maybe he visits friends in other countries.
-The middle of the show, often told by one of his puppet friends, or by someone telling a story.
-The end goes back to the Sandmaennchen in his adventure, then he sends out an Abendsgruß with a song…Then it’s 7 pm, and children know that it’s time to GO TO BED!
-(In these days of You Tube, Netflix and round the clock programming, it hardly seems possible that one figure have this much power!).
+The Sandmaennchen himself is done with stop-action; he spends a few moments doing something fun or adventurous, like traveling in a spaceship or a magical car, or maybe he visits friends in other countries.
+The middle of the show is often hosted by one of his puppet friends or by someone telling a story.
+The end goes back to the Sandmaennchen in his adventure, and then he sends out an Abendsgruß with a song.
+Then it’s 7 pm, and children know it’s time to GO TO BED!
+(In these days of YouTube, Netflix, and round-the-clock programming, it hardly seems possible that one figure has this much power!).

-But is he an elf? a Gnome?
-Actually, the story of The Sandmännchen or Sandman, comes from a Hans Christian Anderson story called Ole Lukøje.
+But is he an elf?
+A gnome?
+Actually, the story of The Sandmännchen, or Sandman, comes from a Hans Christian Anderson story called Ole Lukøje.
 This mythical being sends children to sleep and grants them dreams if they’ve been good (bad children don’t get to dream).

 Bringing the Sandmännchen to Television

 The Sandmännchen television program goes back 60 years!
-Dr. Ilse Obrig came up with the idea for a children’s program, and was working on developing the program for Berliner Rundfunk (in the Soviet zone) in 1950 when she defected to the West.
+Dr. Ilse Obrig came up with the idea for a children’s program and was developing the program for Berliner Rundfunk (in the Soviet zone) in 1950 when she defected to the West.
 The program was shelved for a few years until 1959, when word trickled to the East that Dr Obrig was working on a program called “Das Sandmannchen’s Gruß für Kinder” for Senderfries Berlin (in the West), and it was to be aired for the first time in December 1959.
 Not to be outdone, the powers in the GDR switched into high gear.
-They tasked puppeteer Gerhard Behrendt with bringing the show to life… and THREE WEEKS later, on November 22, 1959 at 6:50pm, Unser Sandmännchen made its debut.
-The western show made its first appearance on Dec 1, 1959.
+They tasked puppeteer Gerhard Behrendt with bringing the show to life… and THREE WEEKS later, on November 22, 1959, at 6:50pm, Unser Sandmännchen made its debut.
+The western show made its first appearance on December 1, 1959.

 Photo taken in the DDR Museum in Berlin